pfkurtz/node-app-template/README.md

 ### Run
 `npm start`

+### Build
+`npm run build`

+Creates a `build/` directory where client files are uglified and server files are compiled with Babel, ready to be installed on your server.

 ### Browser
 Go to [http://localhost:3000](http://localhost:3000 "Visit in browser") once it's running, or whatever other `$PORT` environment variable you've specified.